pmean/build-website/text/06/PoissonRegression-06.md

 just have not had the time.

-Anyway, someone asked me today if they could use Poisson regression when their outcome variables was the answer to the question \"How many children would you like to have?\"
+Anyway, someone asked me today if they could use Poisson regression when their outcome variables was the answer to the question "How many children would you like to have?"

-That\'s an interesting question.
+That's an interesting question.
 One clue that often points me in the direction of the Poisson distribution is a count variable with no obvious upper bound.
 If there is an obvious upper bound, then a model using a binomial distribution may make more sense.
 But here, I just have